Frequently Asked Questions

 Yes.
 Hoop & Bee’s owner, Jessa, has been quilting for over 30 years.
 During that time, she’s also been teaching quilting and sewing in-person throughout the Pioneer Valley and surrounding area (plus or minus a shutdown due to a global pandemic).
 Jessa is currently a staff instructor at the Hill Institute.

-We will offer a regular schedule of various skills workshops, quilt-alongs, and beginners classes in our Eastworks studio in Spring 2024.
+We offer private lessons and a regular schedule of various skills workshops, open sews, quilt-alongs, and beginners classes in our Eastworks studio, either with Jessa or one of our amazing guest instructors.
+Find more details about these classes on our Class page.

-If you are an instructor looking for a teaching space OR represent a studio or maker-space looking for an event instructor or workshop guide, please use our contact form to get in touch about logistics, pricing, and scheduling to best meet your needs.
+If you represent a studio or maker-space looking for an event instructor or workshop guide, please use our contact form to get in touch about logistics, pricing, and scheduling to best meet your needs.

 Can we collab?